 You have to put down what you are doing and find the check book, an envelope, a stamp, and, because it is usually a significant amount of money involved, make sure it gets mailed

-You are often emailing electronic signatures anyway, so having to use paper is a pain
+You are often emailing electronic signatures anyway, so having to use paper in addition to electronic is a pain, especially if you are traveling out of the office

 There is no easy electronic record and confirmation number created, so if you want to let the company know you’ve sent it, you need to create a separate “check is in the mail” email or note in your signatures email.